Talmagrami/GCDataCourse/README.md

 This Project used data from
 the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">Samsung Galaxy S smartphone</a>.
-In this project, we have the following:
+Here is the source data sets of this project:
+<a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">HAR Data</a>.

+We have prepared R script to produce new data set under the following consideration:
-* <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">NewHARDataSet data</a>
+* <b>New Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">NewHARDataSet data</a>

-* <b>Description</b>: We should create one R script called run_analysis.R that does the following:
+* <b>Actions</b>: R script which I made called run_analysis.R that does the following:

 <ol>
 <li>Merges the training and the test sets to create one data set.</li>